How I came to hyperilluminate books

 Sometimes, the primary book (A) will provide the means of organizing the alteration, such as in In Response to Place, which is a set of ten portfolios of places in the Nature Conservancy, taken by ten photographers.
 Each portfolio received a different source of altering material, such as The Hamlyn Encyclopedia of Golf, The Lithographs of Thomas Hart Benton, and Mad Men: The Illustrated World.

-Sometimes, I have incorporated words in the cutting, for example, recently, in Organic Gray Grain Koans, which brings Zen koans and passages from the journals of Spalding Gray into a book of wood grains, each page enhanced by images from a book on vertebrate biology, a numbered koan, and a sentence or two from Gray.
+Sometimes, I have incorporated words in the cutting, for example in Organic Gray Grain Koans, which brings Zen koans and passages from the journals of Spalding Gray into a book of wood grains, each page enhanced by images from a book on vertebrate biology, a numbered koan, and a sentence or two from Gray.

 Sometimes, Book A is small, requiring only a few dozen alterations, as in The NRA Guide to Bambi, which enhances Walt Disney’s Bambi with guns from The NRA Guide to Firearms Assembly.
 A project like this might involve only a week’s work.
 Or On the Pulse of Morning I’m Going to Saks, which brings images from Saks’s 2010 catalogue of men’s fall fashion into Maya Angelou’s 1993 poem written for the inauguration of President Bill Clinton.

-The bibliolages are not currently for sale, however I could make a bibliolage for you.
+The bibliolages are mostly not for sale, however I could make a bibliolage for you.
 You would choose the book to be hyper-illuminated, and I would select the material to be cut into the book.
 The price would be negotiable.

 William Davies King